 Summer tires have a dedicated rubber compound that delivers excellent grip and handling on both dry and wet roads in warmer conditions.
-They also have reduced rolling resistance, greater fuel efficiency, and generate less road noise.
+They also have reduced rolling resistance and therefore provide greater fuel efficiency and generate less road noise.

 The tread pattern on a summer tire is more streamlined than a winter tire, with fewer grooves for water clearance, maximizing the contact patch with the road.
 Consequently, the vehicle has superior traction and braking during dry summer months.

-These same characteristics – the unique rubber compound and simple tread design – make summer tires unsuitable for winter driving conditions, however.
+However, these same characteristics – the unique rubber compound and simple tread design – make summer tires unsuitable for winter driving conditions.
 When the temperature drops below 45 degrees Fahrenheit (7 degrees Celsius), the compound becomes hard and brittle, and the tread design can’t adequately handle snow or ice.

 Winter tires provide outstanding grip on road surfaces covered with snow and ice, as well as wet roads in cold conditions.

 The tread compound of a winter tire contains more natural rubber, so it doesn’t harden when the temperature drops below 45 degrees Fahrenheit (7 degrees Celsius).
-It stays flexible and limber in cold climates to reduce the stopping distance when braking.
+Instead, it stays flexible and limber in cold climates to reduce the stopping distance when braking.